-Economic damages – Your loved one can receive financial compensation for losses that you can measure in dollars and cents.
-In cases of nursing home abuse, such losses often stem from the medical care—including past and ongoing care—needed to treat the abuse injuries, such as:
+Economic damages – Your loved one can receive financial compensation for losses that you can measure.
+In cases of nursing home abuse, such losses often stem from medical care—including past and ongoing care—needed to treat the abuse injuries, such as:

 - Ambulance transportation

 - Hospital stays

 - Doctor visits

 - Medical testing (CT scans, MRI tests, X-rays, blood work)

 - Assistive devices, including wheelchairs

 - Future medical care